-The Treating Patients Well Questionnaire is an effective way of capturing information on the parent’s experience from admission.
-The questionnaire asks questions about:
+The Treating Patients Well Questionnaire is an effective way of capturing information on the parent/carer’s experience from admission.
+The questionnaire asks parents/carers about:

-The information parents have been provided about the unit/hospital
+- The information they have been provided about the unit/hospital

-- Parent’s interaction with medical and nursing staff
+- Their interactions with medical and nursing staff

-- Opportunities for parents to participate in daily cares and bond with their baby
+- The opportunities they have had to participate in daily cares and bond with their baby